undeMalum/portfolio/content/posts/meeting-charges/index.md

 ***

 # It's never too late to try authenticity.
 I have already touched upon my feelings concerning meetings with the charges, but now is the time to discuss it more thoroughly.
-First thing first, without a shadow of doubt I can tell you that experiencing work with disabled people is very `educational`.
+First thing first, I must stress the wide `educational` spectrum of working disabled people.
 Not only do you learn how to make quick decisions and take responsibility for others, but crucially **how to express yourself**.
 The feelings of people with disabilities are `genuine` and `devoid of any agenda`.
 This is life-changing; the possibility re-learn true emotions (such as sheer happiness or real anger) whose definitions you once knew as a child, but blurred over the years.
 And even though you may be annoyed by them, at the end of the day, **you'll appreciate their authentic attitude**.

 # Learning outcomes:
 - LO 1 Strength and Growth